databricks-solutions/databricks-dab-examples/README.md

 The repository is organized into multiple folders, each representing a distinct project:
 - [`dais-2024-dab-mod-orch-template`](dais-2024-dab-mod-orch-template): Simple template for DAB
-- [`flights-simple`](flights-simple): Simple end to end project with workflows & DLT, source code (simple library), tests (unit & integration), and GH actions pipeline
+- [`flights-simple`](flights-simple): Simple end to end project with workflows & DLT, source code (simple library), tests
+- [`flights-bundle-template`](flights-bundle-template): Bundle template to deploy the same [`flights-simple`](flights-simple) in different flavours: classic or serverless, library packed as wheel or not
+(unit & integration), and GH actions pipeline